 Nadieh's projects include web-based interactive visualizations, frequently using a storytelling technique to show insights into complex data, and static visualizations that typically allow a bit more freedom in their design.
 She also likes to explore the world of data art; something that wouldn’t look bad hanging on a wall, or that can be used as branding/marketing material.

-data sketch|es: a year of exotic data visualizations
+Data sketches: a year of exotic data visualizations

 In this talk, Nadieh will share her most important lessons learned in the fundamental areas of data, sketching & coding the visual onto the screen.
-About how some months became favorites, what mistakes were made along the way, and how they were overcome.
+About how some months became favourites, what mistakes were made along the way, and how they were overcome.